Whitesnake discography

 After a brief hiatus in 1982 and several lineup changes, Whitesnake resurfaced in 1983 and in 1984 they released Slide It In, which was their first album to reach the US top 40.
 It was also the band's first release to be certified by the Recording Industry Association of America (RIAA), reaching double platinum status.
 1987's Whitesnake was even more successful, reaching number 2 on the Billboard 200, number 5 on the Canadian Albums Chart, and the top ten in several other regions.
 The album was certified eight times platinum by the RIAA, five times platinum by Music Canada, and platinum by the BPI.
 The single "Here I Go Again" topped the Billboard Hot 100 and the Canadian Singles Chart, as well as reaching the top ten of the UK Singles Chart.
 Its follow-up "Is This Love" reached number 2 on the Hot 100 and number 9 in the UK.
 The band's 1989 release Slip of the Tongue was the band's only other album to reach the US top ten, and the last to be certified by the RIAA (reaching platinum status).

 Whitesnake broke up in 1990.
 Four years later, Greatest Hits was released as the band's first compilation album, reaching number 4 on the UK Albums Chart and being certified gold by the BPI.
 The band returned with Restless Heart in 1997, which peaked at number 34 in the UK.
 In early 2003, the band returned on a permanent basis.
 The 2003 compilation Best of Whitesnake reached number 44 in the UK and was certified gold by the BPI, while the 2006 video release Live... in the Still of the Night reached number 2 on the UK Music Video Chart and was also certified gold.
 Whitesnake's tenth studio album Good to Be Bad was released in 2008, reaching number 7 in the UK and number 62 in the US.
 In 2011, the band reached number 33 with Forevermore and number 81 with Live at Donington 1990, in 2013 they reached number 67 with Made in Japan, and in 2015 they reached number 18 with The Purple Album.
 In 2019 the band released their thirteenth studio album titled Flesh & Blood which reached number 7 on the UK charts.
-2020 and 2021 were characterized by the release of musically distinct compilation trilogy albums of white's The Rock Album, red's Love Songs and blue's The Blues Album, all reaching at least number 2 on the UK Rock & Metal Albums Chart.
+2020 and 2021 were characterised by the release of musically distinct compilation trilogy albums of white's The Rock Album, red's Love Songs and blue's The Blues Album, all reaching at least number 2 on the UK Rock & Metal Albums Chart.